meszarosrob/stretching-routine/README.md

 To get the local version up and running, run `npm run-script serve`.
 After this, copy to assets to the build directory with: `cp -R assets/ dist/`.

-Before committing, lint the JavaScript files with ESLint: `npm run-script lint`.
+Before committing, lint the JavaScript files with ESLint: `npm run-script lint:fix`.

 ## Hosting